 In the past, you had no legal right to ask to work flexibly, because the law in this area was confined to parents and those looking after a vulnerable adult.

-However, since the law changed on 30 June 2014, all employees with at least 26 weeks’ continuous service have the right to request a flexible working pattern.
+However, since the law changed in 2014, all employees with at least 26 weeks’ continuous service have the right to request a flexible working pattern.
 There is no need to have caring responsibilities.

 Your employer is not obliged to agree to your request, but they must deal with your request in a 'reasonable manner', and can reject it for one of the following business reasons:

 - inability to organise work amongst existing staff;